Hairygami: Analysis of DNA Nanostructures' Conformational Change Driven by Functionalizable Overhangs: Results and Discussion

-Gel electrophoresis was preformed on these four conditions, and representative mean structures from the simulations were overlaid on the gel (Fig.~\ref{fig:gel}).
-The gel reveled that the system with no additional overhangs, and without the locking strand, yielded the designed rectangular sheets, as evidenced by a single band.
+The gels (Fig.~\ref{fig:gel}) show that the system with no additional overhangs, and without the locking strand, yielded the designed rectangular sheets, as evidenced by a single band.
 Upon adding the locking strand to this structure, we observed the formation of aggregates and multimers, seen as the aggregate band at the top the well and a smear with multiple bands indicating a gradient of migration speeds.
 One of the possible multimers, a trimer, was simulated and is represented below the corresponding lane.
 The rectangle with added 20nt overhang extensions also showed a monomer band.
 Importantly, when the locking strand was added to this 20nt overhang structure we only observed a monomer band.
 This final lane indicates that the overhang extensions indeed induced the rectangle to curve, such that when the locking strand was added the formation of a nanotube was the most probable state.
 This is in stark comparison to the structure without the overhang extensions which instead formed a distribution of aggregates and multimers.

 Following the gel electrophoresis experiment, we preformed TEM imaging for all four conditions to corroborate the gels results (Fig.~\ref{fig:experimental_results}$b$).
-The TEM images showed indeed aligned with our hypothesis: the addition of the locking strand led to the formation of closed tubes in the condition with 20nt overhang extension, whereas the rectangle without additional overhangs displayed aggregates.
-Interesting, the condition with 20nt overhangs but without but the locking strand exhibited a distribution of curved and flat structures.
+The TEM images show agreement with our hypothesis: the addition of the locking strand led to the formation of closed tubes in the condition with 20nt overhang extension, whereas the rectangle without additional overhangs displayed aggregates.
+The condition with 20nt overhangs but without the locking strand exhibited a distribution of curved and flat structures.
 This is in agreement with the free energy profile of the 20nt overhang structure, which indicated that the rectangular origami would exist in a distribution of states in solution.
 However, the TEM images showed a higher proportion of flat structures than would be anticipated based on the free energy profile.
-This discrepancy when considering that TEM imaging requires adhering the structure to a charged surface, which would naturally skew the distribution toward a higher likelihood of flat structures.
+This discrepancy can be explained by considering that TEM imaging requires adhering the structure to a charged surface, which would naturally skew the distribution toward a higher likelihood of flat structures.